-There are four confidence grades for the water delivered components on table 10, relating to unmeasured household per capita consumption, distribution losses, unmeasured non-household water delivered and distribution input.
+There are five confidence grades for the water delivered components on table 10, relating to unmeasured household per capita consumption, distribution losses, unmeasured non-household water delivered, unmeasured household water delivered and distribution input.
 There is also an additional confidence grade dealing with the water balance as a whole.
 This represents varying degrees of confidence in the robustness of the water balance.
 For example a reliability grading of A would represent a company in control of their water balance, understanding the characteristics of each separately estimated component through comprehensive data monitoring systems.